Payload Logo

 The Mind-Body Connection: It’s All One System

 It is a common misconception that the mind and body operate in silos.
 In reality, they are in a constant, high-speed conversation.
+For example:

 - Stress Chemistry: When you’re anxious, your body releases cortisol and adrenaline.
 Over time, chronic "mental" stress can lead to physical issues like hypertension, weakened immune systems, and digestive problems.